NTAP/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 incorrectly interpreted as congestion signals, thus degrading CUBIC's performance significantly.

-When there is a loss event, a CUBIC implementation SHOULD save the current value of the following variables before the congestion window reduction.
+When there is a congestion event, a CUBIC implementation SHOULD save the current value of the following variables before the congestion window reduction.